 Aardman History

-Aardman Animations is a name tantamount to goofy animals as well as quirky animations.
+Aardman Animations is a name tantamount to goofy animals and quirky animations.
 On the other hand, the company’s times gone by cover a bigger part, as you’ll find out in this piece.
-Let’s go back to Ye Olde Britain, where the Aardman Animations story begins.
+Let’s return to Ye Olde Britain, where the Aardman Animations story begins.

 David Sproxton and Peter Lord were good friends during their early years in Bristol, where they grew up.
-The two continued being close friends despite studying at different colleges.
-But if you would like to make real your vision of creating your animation movie, who should you call on?
+The two remained close friends despite studying at different colleges.
+But if you would like to make your vision of creating your animation movie a reality, who should you call on?
 Keep on reading.

-Aardman Animations Limited also referred to as Aardman or just Aardman Studios, is one of the most distinguished animation studios in the world.
-The company based in Bristol has realized prevalent credit for its stop-motion clay animation techniques- videoing 3D items frame by frame, and in particular, its short films featuring plasticine characters Wallace and Gromit, as well as the Oscar award-winning The Wrong Trousers and A Close Shave.
+Aardman Animations Limited, also known as Aardman or just Aardman Studios, is one of the most distinguished animation studios in the world.
+The company based in Bristol has gained prominence for its stop-motion clay animation techniques, which involve videoing 3D items frame by frame.
+In particular, it is known for its short films featuring plasticine characters Wallace and Gromit, as well as the Oscar award-winning The Wrong Trousers and A Close Shave.

 Following a few experimental animation short films in the late 90s, starting out with Ozwat in 1997, Aardman got into the computer-animated film market using Flushed Away in 2006.
 Aardman Studios have been able to make 1 billion dollars globally an average of 147 million dollars for every film.